Soothing Seasonal Allergies

 - While driving, keep car windows up and use the recirculate air setting so that pollen stays out of the car.

-What if your child is starting to experience allergy symptoms?
+What if you or your child is starting to experience allergy symptoms?

 To help your child get the best results from the nose spray, Dr. Rubinstein suggests having your child bend over and look at his or her toes while spraying.

-If more help is needed to control your uncomfortable allergy symptoms, Dr. Rubinstein recommends the following medications:
+If more help is needed to control uncomfortable allergy symptoms, Dr. Rubinstein recommends the following medications:

 - Over-the-counter allergy medications such as cetirizine (Zyrtec), fexofenadine (Allegra) and loratadine (Claritin).
 These are safe and can ease allergy symptoms within an hour of taking them although sometimes they may take two to three days to work.